hashgraph/hedera-improvement-proposal/HIP/hip-0000-Wallet Connect Standard.md

 ## Specification

 JavaScript is the primary language that can communicate with the browser's [DOM](https://www.w3.org/TR/REC-DOM-Level-1/introduction.html#).
 It will be necessary for this module to be a JavaScript module.
 The module with create an HTML element with the transaction data in the required format.

+The module likely incorperate some existing technologies like [expressjs](https://expressjs.com/) to communicate to the client